 Three years later, the team debuted a new red, white and blue color scheme and announced its current partnership with insurance company Northeast Delta Dental to secure the ballpark's naming rights for ten years.
 Highlights from that year include another Eastern League All-Star Game and the organization's second of two Eastern League championships.

 Fast forward to 2017, when the Fisher Cats announced an ambitious stadium renovation.
 With team owner Art Solomon funding the million-dollar project, new additions to Delta Dental Stadium included: tiered seating in left field, a state-of-the-art live music stage, a Tiki Bar and a rock waterfall at the top of the main entrance stairs.
 The organization partnered with Market Square Architects, Fulcrum Associates and Stonemakers of Merrimack to complete the renovations.

 With a capacity of 6,500 and a record crowd of 8,903 - who witnessed MLB Hall of Famer John Smoltz make a rehab start for the Portland Sea Dogs on May 26, 2009 - to its name, Delta Dental Stadium is a premier regional hub for events of all types.

 The field favors left-handed hitters.
 Ballpark dimensions are: 326 feet down the left field line, 380 feet to left center, 400 feet to center field, 353 to right center and 306 feet down the right field line.

-Whether it's your first visit or your fiftieth, the New Hampshire Fisher Cats and Delta Dental Stadium are honored to be New Hampshire's entertainment destination.
+Whether it's your first visit or your 50th, the New Hampshire Fisher Cats and Delta Dental Stadium are honored to be New Hampshire's entertainment destination.
 We'll see you at the ballpark!